Codimension Bounds and Rigidity of Ancient Mean Curvature Flows by the Tangent Flow at $-\infty$: Introduction

-Theorem \ref{thm:samecodim} generalizes a paradigm established by Colding-Minicozzi in \cite{CM-complexity}, where they bound the complexity of ancient solutions to the mean curvature flow.
-In \cite[Theorem 0.9]{CM-complexity}, Colding-Minicozzi prove a sharp codimension bound for ancient solutions whose tangent flows at $-\infty$ are round cylinders.
-Theorem \ref{thm:samecodim} generalizes their techniques for arbitrary compact shrinkers instead of round cylinders.
+Theorem \ref{thm:samecodim} adapts the work by Colding-Minicozzi in \cite{CM-complexity} to handle arbitrary compact shrinkers.
+In \cite{CM-complexity} Colding-Minicozzi bounded the complexity of ancient solutions to the mean curvature flow.
+In \cite[Theorem 0.15]{CM-complexity}, they proved a sharp codimension bound for ancient solutions whose tangent flows at $-\infty$ are round cylinders.
+We prove Theorem \ref{thm:samecodim} by adapting Colding-Minicozzi's techniques; however we need to overcome new difficulties that arise for arbitrary compact shrinkers instead of round cylinders.

 As an example of the practical applications of Theorem \ref{thm:samecodim}, we apply our codimension bound to prove the following rigidity result.

 \begin{corollary} Let $M_t \subset \R^N$ be an ancient curve shortening flow with only type I singularities so that $\frac{M_t}{\sqrt{-t}}$ is a $\epsilon(t)$ $C^1$-graph over the multiplicity $m$ circle $mS^1(\sqrt{2})$ with